Pagina-afbeeldingen

 Or else he seeks out us.

-3
+3 AND where-]

 ANT.

-CES.
-With most gladness *; And do invite you to my sister's view, Whither straight I will lead you.
+And do invite you to my sister's view,

 Let us, Lepidus,

-[Flourish.
-Exeunt CÆSAR, ANTONY, and LEPIDUS.
+Flourish.
+Exeunt CÆSAR, ANTONY, and

 MEC.
 Welcome from Egypt, sir.

 ENO.
-Half the heart of Cæsar, worthy Mecænas! -my honourable friend, Agrippa !—
+Half the heart of Cæsar, worthy Mecænas! -my honourable friend, Agrippa!—

 AGR.
 Good Enobarbus!

 MEC.
 We have cause to be glad, that matters are so well digested.
 You stay'd well by it in Egypt.
+Eno.
+Ay, sir; we did sleep day out of countenance, and made the night light with drinking.

 MEC.
 Eight wild boars roasted whole at a breakfast, and but twelve persons there; is this true?